 The complete set of drawings, schedules and specifications also forms the basis of the Building Consent submission to your local district council.

-During this stage, we coordinate pricing the design and guide you through the process of selecting a builder.
+During this phase, we coordinate pricing the design and guide you through the process of selecting a builder.

 We discuss suitable tendering or negotiation options and help align you with builders who have the appropriate skill set and availability.
 We also discuss what would be the appropriate construction contract between you and your builder.